Lawsuit says McDonald's discriminates against Black franchisees

 Easterbrook said the lawsuit is "meritless."

-(Reporting by Jonathan Stempel in New York; Editing by Cynthia Osterman and Kevin Liffey)
+(Reporting by Jonathan Stempel in New York and Bhargav Acharya in Bengaluru; Editing by Cynthia Osterman and Kevin Liffey)

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))